 - Test and benchmark different settings

 In most cases, the feasibility of a new idea based on AI vision can be tested with minimal financial effort.
-While the proof of concept needs to follow a clear structure and methodology, it does not get any better with going into every detail at the beginning.
-We try instead to use video samples and tests to adapt technical specifications iteratively.
+However, while the proof of concept needs to follow a clear structure and methodology, it does not get any better with going into every detail at the beginning.
+So we try instead to use video samples and tests to adapt technical specifications iteratively.

 - Optimize the setting